HomeMy WebLinkAbout1937-05-25 474

 Mr. Raymond said that he had received a letter

-asking whether or not the Town would buy all or"s ome of
+asking whether or not the Town would buy all or some of Materials

 the finished products go to Watertown for distribution.